-Students may opt for final assessment for several reasons that will be assessed on a case-by-case basis: the completion of work placements, work obligations, family obligations, health reasons and disability.
-The fact of studying part-time does not in itself confer the right to opt for final assessment.
+Students may be eligible for the final assessment, notwithstanding the fact that the reasons for this may have to be assessed in each specific case, the completion of onsite internships, work obligations, family obligations, health reasons and disability.
+Pursuing studies on a part-time basis does not in itself confer the right to opt for the final assessment.

-In order to opt for final assessment, Master's degree students must apply in writing to the director of the Master's degree within the first two weeks of the course, explaining the reasons that prevent them from following the continuous assessment system.
+In order to take advantage of the final assessment, Master's degree students must apply in writing to the director of the Master's degree within the first two weeks of the course, explaining the reasons that prevent them from following the continuous assessment system.
 In the case of those students who, for justified reasons, have not formalised their enrolment on the starting date of the course or of the period in which the subject is taught, the period indicated will begin to be calculated from the date of their incorporation to the degree course.
-The Master's Director must assess the circumstances alleged by the student and make a reasoned decision.
-If 15 working days have passed without the student having received an express written response to their request, it will be understood that the request has been accepted.
+The director of the Master's degree must assess the circumstances presented by the student and make a reasoned decision.
+If 15 working days have passed without the student having received an express written reply to his or her request, it will be understood that the request has been accepted.